QueryInbox

 Spot the pages that are already close

-Focus your next update pass on pages with clearer upside instead of spreading effort across every page sitting outside the first page.
+Focus the next update pass on pages with believable upside instead of spreading effort across every page sitting just outside the first page.